Languages of Nepal: Languages in Nepal as of 2021

 There were 124 mother tongues according to the "National Report on caste/ethnicity, language & religion", National Population and Housing Census 2021 in Nepal.

 Nepali accounted as a mother tongue for 44.86% while also being a second additional language for 46.2% of the total population.

 Mother tongues

 There were 124 mother tongues according to the "National Report on caste/ethnicity, language & religion", National Population and Housing Census 2021 in Nepal.111 were previously reported in the earlier census 2011 and 13 were newly found in the census 2021.
+Some of the foreign languages reported in 2011 census have been included in "Other Language" category due very few number of speakers.

 The newly added mother tongues were Bhote, Lowa, Chum/Nubri, Baragunwa, Nar-Phu, Ranatharu, Karmarong, Mugali, Tichhurong Poike, Sadri, Done, Munda/Mudiyari and Kewarat.